 Michael Stairs Memorial Concert

-Highlights of Kim’s 2018-19 season include serving on the faculty of the New York String Orchestra Seminar; appearing as soloist with The Philadelphia Orchestra; teaching/performance residencies and masterclasses at The University of Texas at Austin, Rice University, Manhattan School of Music, Bob Jones University, Rowan University, West Chester University, the Taipei (Taiwan) Academy and Festival, and continued appearances as concertmaster of the All-Star Orchestra on PBS stations and online at the Kahn Academy; and a solo performance on a soon-to-be-released CD with the Westminster Choir; as well as recitals, speaking engagements, and appearances with orchestras across the United States.
+Highlights of Kim’s 2018-19 season include serving on the faculty of the New York String Orchestra Seminar; appearing as soloist with The Philadelphia Orchestra; teaching/performance residencies and masterclasses at The University of Texas at Austin, Rice University, Manhattan School of Music, Bob Jones University, Rowan University, West Chester University, the Taipei (Taiwan) Academy and Festival, and continued appearances as concertmaster of the All-Star Orchestra on PBS stations across the USA and online at the Kahn Academy; a solo performance on a soon-to-be-released CD with the Westminster Choir; as well as recitals, speaking engagements, and appearances with orchestras across the United States.

 Michael Stairs taught music at The Haverford School from 1986 to 2012 and held the inaugural Grace and Mahlon Buck Chair in Music and the Performing Arts from 1998 to 2001.

-The Michael Stairs Memorial Concert brings to campus a nationally recognized musician to spend time in a master class with Haverford music students and perform a concert in Centennial Hall.
-The aim of the fund is to celebrate music as an academic discipline as well as a source of inspiration and joy.
+The Michael Stairs Memorial Concert brings a renowned musician to campus to perform in Centennial Hall and spend time in a master class with Haverford students.
+The event aims to celebrate music as an academic discipline as well as a source of inspiration and joy.